someweirdhuman/awesome_wotlk/docs/api_reference.md

 Default: **1.5**

-Controls how much the ground targeting visual is offset horizontally toward the cursor when it's outside the spell’s max range.
+Controls how much the ground targeting visual is offset horizontally toward the cursor when it's outside the spell’s max range. <br>
 Set to 0 to disable.
 Higher values increase the amount of horizontal shift.